kernelci/kernelci-core/doc/collection-test.rst

     :width: 600px

 The following are examples of the JSON data snippet that might be used in this scenario.
-The order is: test suite data, test case data (for each test cases):
+The order is: test group data, test case data (for each test cases):

 .. sourcecode:: json

     {
-        "name": "A test suite"
+        "name": "A test group"
     }

 .. sourcecode:: json

     {
         "name": "A test case 1…N",
-        "test_suite_id": "a-test-suite-id",
+        "test_group_id": "a-test-group-id",
     }